ap0llo/fileinfodb/README.md

 The configure command will save the uri in ``%APPDATA%\FileInfoDb\config.json``.

 Configuring the uri using the `configure` command is optional.
-Alternatively you can pass the uri to use to each of the commands using the ``--uri` commandline argument.
+Alternatively, you can pass the uri to use to each of the commands using the ``--uri` commandline argument.

 ### Creating database and schema: `init`
-Before you can use the  database, the database and schema have to be created.
+Before you can use the  database, the database and schema must be created.
 This is achieved using the `init` command.
 You only need to run this command once for a database.